ddawx123/arc-theme/InstallManual.md

 ## First

-You should install GTK3.0 library on your linux system first, for ubuntu 's install code is :
+You should install GTK3.0 library on your linux system first.

+For ubuntu 's install code is :

-	apt-get install libgtk-3-dev
+	apt-get install libgtk-3-dev gtk-engine-murrine

+For fedora 's install code is :

+	dnf install gtk3-devel gtk-murrine-engine

 ## Second

-You need install auto-configure tool for next build task, for ubuntu 's install code is :
+You need install auto-configure tool for next build task.

+For ubuntu 's install code is :

-	apt-get install autoconf
+	apt-get install autoconf automake pkg-config

+For fedora 's install code is :

+	dnf install autoconf automake pkgconfig

 ## Final